-Evaluation of National Service Program (2nd, 3rd & 4th phase) of Department of Youth Development
+Evaluation of National Service Program (2nd, 3rd and 4th phase) of Department of Youth Development

-Research Team: Dr. S M. Zahedul Islam Chowdhury (Study Director), Dr. Golam Nabi Mozumder and Dr. M. A. Mannan (External Consultant)
+Team Member(s): Dr. S M. Zahedul Islam Chowdhury (SD), Dr. Golam Nabi Mozumder and Dr. M. A. Mannan (External Consultant)